Why a Minimum Viable Product is Critical to Your Startup Success

-Trust your audience of early adopters who share your long-term vision.
-They will appreciate the lack of clutter and fluff caused by extraneous features.
+Trust your target audience of early adopters who share your long-term vision.
+They will appreciate the lack of clutter and fluff caused by extraneous new features.
 They’re not looking for a solution to world hunger, and they understand that an MVP is a short-term means to long-term goals.

 Kitchen Sink Thinking is Where Most Projects Die a Miserable Death

 Software development projects that try to include everything that seems useful are wasteful.
 Typically, 30 to 40 percent of their features are unused or disliked by users.
 Those features typically have to be removed or changed, which means burning through more time and resources.

 Business owners and entrepreneurs who are self-proclaimed perfectionists end up breaking budgets and timelines.
 Not only does this delay projects, but the negative impact it has on the budget can also start to result in ugly code being implemented into your solution as developers scramble to implement features before the money runs out.

 In my experience, this is always the case when kitchen-sink thinking takes over the project.
 It’s the fastest way to fail.

 Famous Companies and Products that Started as Minimum Viable Products

 Chris Bank of Speckboy wrote a very informative article in which he defines how these companies got their start with a minimum viable product:

 It’s recommended reading if you’re wondering what “minimum” really means when it comes to MVPs.